Redcolaborar/Red-Colaborar/wp-content/plugins/h5p/readme.txt

 Makes it possible for a group semantics to have a sub content id Adds semi full screen functionality
 Increases H5P API version to 1.11

+= 1.7.8 =
+Visual improvements for the editor
+Improvements for the settings controlling the action button toolbar below each content.
+Increases H5P API version to 1.12
+Fixed untranslatable string, big thanks to Joseph Rezeau for finding and fixing these.

+= 1.7.9 =
+Fix compability with PHP <5.4
+Big thanks to andyrandom at drupal.org for providing the fix.

+= 1.7.10 =
+Fixed bug where you could not have a custom user table.
+Internal changes to improve how files are handled.
+Enhanced language code compatibility.
+Added custom xAPI verbs for action toolbar buttons.
+This will make it possible to track the number of downloads.
+Added Dutch translation for plugin.
+Thanks to Qsento!
+Updated French translation for plugin.
+Thanks to Joseph Rezeau!
+Added Dutch translation for editor.
+Thanks to otacke!